davidlord/Biomarkers-immuno-lungcancer/source/vcf_parsing/README.md

 * Before running script, configurate the working directory and genes of interest in the 'config.py' file.
 * Script assumes that .vcf files to be processed hold the '.vcf' suffix.
-* Script is specifically designed for .vcf files annotated through Funcotator (GATK4) using the
+* Script is specifically designed for .vcf files annotated through Funcotator (GATK4) using the following data sources: Clinvar, Cosmic, Gencode.